mengqili653/STAT628-Yelp/README.md

 Basically, we store every middle data file in the data folder, so you can run every script individually.

-The The preprocess.ipynb and word_cloud.ipynb, word_cloud.R contains code to draw the word cloud.
+The preprocess.ipynb and word_cloud.ipynb, word_cloud.R contains code to draw the word cloud.

 The score and ratio to score file contains code to use naive bayes to calculate the score.